EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

   * **Contact email**: a contact email to answer queries about your data set (this is optional).

 Once you are happy with the content press on the `Create` button.
 This will be used to create your Dataset within your organisation (we are mapping EIDF projects to CKAN organisations) on the EIDF Data Catalogue and a data bucket in S3.
-You can supplement your Dataset with additional metadata through the CKAN interface once you login.
+You can supplement your Dataset with additional metadata through the CKAN interface once you login using your SAFE credentials.

 To upload your data you will need to: